Credit reports can now be obtained for free!

 A credit report contains information on residence, how bills are paid, and whether there have been any legal actions such as arrests or bankruptcy filings.
 Credit information is often reported by banks, credit card companies, collection agencies, or a court clerk.
 That information is reported to consumer credit companies Equifax, Experian, and Trans Union.

 A credit score is a number based on a consumer's credit history and current credit worthiness.
 The number is the product of a formula developed by a consumer credit reporting firm or other company.
+Credit reporting companies legitimately sell the information in your credit report to creditors, insurers, employers, and other businesses.
+These organizations/businesses use your information to evaluate your applications for credit, insurance, employment, or a mortgage.

 Credit scores are not only used to make lending decisions, but also to predict the likelihood that someone might file an insurance claim.
 Many insurance companies use credit scores, in part, to determine the level of policyholder risk and to set premium rates or decide whether to issue a policy.
 Some employers will check your credit score before they hire you and landlords use this information when deciding to rent property.